Chirplet Decomposition

 \[ \gamma_k(\theta_{mn}; \hat{\Phi}) = \frac{\hat{\lambda}_k f_k(\theta_{mn}; \hat{\theta}_k) T(\theta_{mn}; \Phi)}{f(\theta_{mn}; \hat{\Phi})} \tag{8} \]

-In [4], time-frequency projection filters were used synthesize time-domain signals based on the regions identified by the individual densities in the mixture.
-However, we show that, if the initial t-f representation is chosen as spectrogram, one can immediately synthesize corresponding time-domain signals except for the phase.
+In [4], time-frequency projection filters were used synthesize time domain signals based on the regions identified by the individual densities in the mixture.
+However, we show that, if the initial time-frequency representation is chosen as spectrogram, one can immediately synthesize corresponding time domain signals except for the phase.
 This is so because phase information is lost in the spectrogram decomposition.
 We map the parameters of a bivariate normal density to a chirplet by matching the moments.
 A Gaussian window with duration parameter \(\alpha^2\) is chosen in computing the spectrogram.
 The spectrogram of a chirplet \(g_k\) is given by [5]:

 \[ T_{g_k}(t, f) = \frac{P(t - t_c)}{\sqrt{2\pi\sigma^2_{\omega/t}}} \exp\left(-\frac{(\omega - \omega_c - \langle \omega_t \rangle)^2}{2\sigma^2_{\langle \omega_t \rangle}}\right) \tag{9a} \]